-St. Edward's has a Student Conference Fund available to help with major-related conference participation, and offers the Summer Academic Excellence Award to support academic research and travel as it relates to your major field of study.
+St. Edward's has a Student Conference Fund available to help with major-related conference participation, and offers the Summer Academic Excellence Award to support academic research and travel as it relates to your major.
 We can also help you sort through and apply for various Summer Research Opportunites.

 Applications are accepted on a rolling basis throughout the year.
-Please submit applications via email to Caroline Morris, the Director of Fellowships.
-Requests should be submitted at least three weeks prior to the planned trip.
+Please submit applications via carolim [at] stedwards.edu (email )to Caroline Morris, Director of Fellowships.
+Requests must be submitted at least four weeks prior to the planned trip.
 A follow-up report is also required.
-Applications will be processed within seven business days.
+Applications are processed within ten business days.

-Summer Academic Excellence (SAE) Awards, which typically range from $1000 to $3500, are awarded annually to rising sophomores, juniors, and seniors with a 3.7 GPA or above, enabling them to engage in summer projects.
-Note that we cannot fund St. Edward's coursework or faculty-led study abroad.
+Summer Academic Excellence (SAE) Awards, which typically range from $1,000 to $4,500, are awarded annually to rising sophomores, juniors, and seniors with a 3.7 GPA or above, enabling them to engage in summer projects.
+We cannot fund St. Edward's University coursework or faculty-led study abroad.

 Think about what experience would most enhance your academic interests and future career goals.
 You might be an environmental science major who wants to engage in water quality research with a nonprofit, a political science major who wants to travel to an archive to get material for your senior thesis, or an international relations major who needs to study intensive Mandarin in Beijing.
 There are as many kinds of proposals as there are kinds of student ambitions, but all projects should have a substantive link to your academic interests.